KalinD/Relatively-Good-Language/README.md

 ## Compiling a RGL program

 The following command will compile and execute the file "fib.rgl" that is in the folder "examples".
+The Sprockell processor is assumed to have **16 shared memory** addresses (inreased from 8).

 ```cmd
 ..\Relatively-Good-Language> stack build